cjmartin/launchcalendar.org/_posts/2025-05-07-falcon-9-starlink-group-6-93.md

 payload-type: satellite
 payload-description: >-
   28 Starlink V2 Mini internet satellites were launched to low Earth orbit to join and expand SpaceX's broadband internet megaconstellation.
+The mission used a booster that had previously supported six launches and aimed for a droneship landing.
 links:
   - title: >-
       Launch Roundup: Starlink missions fill launch manifest, Biomass and Alpha